braydoncoyer/ng-limeade/limeade/projects/ng-limeade/README.md

 ```

 Inject the `ToastFactoryService` into your component and call the `showToast` function to trigger a new toast in your application.
-If you do not pass any configuration into the `showToast` function, a `Success` toast will be created.
+If you do not pass any configuration into the `showToast` function, a toast of type `success` will be created.
 For information on how to configure and create different types of toasts, see the Configuration section below.

 ```typescript